Credit Suisse Gold Bars: Everything You Need to Know (2022 Update)

 Gold Bar Design

 The design of the Credit Suisse Gold Bar is very distinct and instantly recognizable.
-The bars are a thin rectangle, with smoothed edges and very little “flash.”
+The bars are thin rectangles, with smoothed edges and very little “flash.”
 The front of each bar is stamped with all of its important information.
-The gold content, gold fineness and the bar’s unique identifying serial number are all prominently featured.
-On the 1 – gram gold bar, the text will read 1 g., FINE GOLD, 999.9.
+The gold content, gold fineness, and the bar’s unique identifying serial number are all prominently featured.
+On the 1–gram gold bar, the text will read 1 g., FINE GOLD, 999.9.

 The 1-gram Credit Suisse Gold Bar